Suor/battle-brothers-mods/hackflows_perks/README.md

 Safe to add and remove midgame.
 However, if you remove it when having bros with any of these perks, they will simply disappear, perk points won't be refunded.

+Compatible with Reforged, most probably no-op with Legends.

 ## Install